 Since there is such a wide range of modules, you only need to pick the ones that you are truly interested in.
 This makes the experience much better and means that one of the subjects isn’t dragging in comparison to the others (this might have been what I was dreading the most before coming to university).

 And, finally.
-Even when the lectures and seminars stop, it does not mean that the department rests.
+Even when the lectures and seminars stop, it does not mean that we rest.

-As a PEP student, you will be a member of the Club of PEP, a student-run society.
-Your first interaction with them will be meeting your ‘PEP family’, including some of your fellow first-years and some students in their second year.
+As a PPE student, you will be a member of the Club of PPE, a student-run society.
+Your first interaction with them will be meeting your ‘PPE family’, including some of your fellow first-years and some students in their second year.
 The big advantage of this is that the second-year students can help show you the ropes and are great at dealing with any issues you are having with the course or just life in York during your first year.
-The fact that you are also with fellow first-year students also means that you can guide each other through, there are people who were in my PEP family that I’m still friends with to this day.
+The fact that you are also with fellow first-year students also means that you can guide each other through, there are people who were in my PPE family that I’m still friends with to this day.

 The society also hosts many different events such as pub crawls across York, game show nights and a Winter Ball (where everyone dresses up and goes for a three-course meal somewhere).
 There is such a wide range of things that the society puts on that we would be here all day if I were to go through them all.